apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/start.rst

 command in your terminal.
 You could go and `start Python Gateway Service`_ to finish the prepare, and then go to :doc:`tutorial` to make your hand dirty.
-But if you want to install the unreleased version of *PyDolphinScheduler*, you could go and see section `installing PyDolphinScheduler in dev`_ for more detail.
+But if you want to install the unreleased version of *PyDolphinScheduler*, you could go and see section `installing PyDolphinScheduler in dev branch`_ for more detail.

 .. note::